 I still consider myself an amateur photographer because I’m self-taught and I mostly take photos for myself.
 I use three cameras, and they represent three very different levels of complexity.
 My Nikon D90 was a gift from my mother.
 I use it when I want the best lens and finest control of the settings.
 My Fujifilm FinePix XP140 is a waterproof camera with functional presets.
 It’s lightweight and rugged enough to live at the bottom of a backpack.
 Finally, my Android phone camera has the benefit of always being in my hand.
 The lens has limitations and it’s harder to control the settings, but the quality has improved so much that when I get home, I sometimes forget which photos were shot with a real camera.

 I believe extraordinary moments can be anticipated with patience, planning and luck.
 Here are some of my top hacks from years of experience in finding and shooting amazing photos of Oregon’s natural wonders.
+Make sure to share them afterwards, to relive the fun and share your post-trip glow.

 Stunning Sea Sunsets